Fluence proposes the new paradigm in distributed computing: programmable data control plane.

 With Aqua and Marine, layered architecture of cloud backends is replaced with the P2P network of nodes and clients.
 Backend services become exposed into the external network and being used across multiple applications.
 Nodes may re-host services, providing additional availability, resiliency, and compete for quiality of service.
 Application developers may leverage services of their own or access services hosted by other network members, benefiting from redundancy of service instances.

 As the application data is now served mainly from client devices or decentralized storage, the Fluence network of nodes works as a collective global computer that provides on-demand resources.
-Workers across the world pop in and out whenever incenvitized by demand, providing automated load balancing, increased availability, computations close to data.
+Workers across the world pop in and out whenever incentivized by demand, providing automated load balancing, increased availability, computations close to data.
 All of this is choreographed by Aqua programs and customizable by every application.